1 July 2026, 16:42

 • Cantonal popular initiative – Canton of Schwyz

-Central Switzerland test case: Ausserschwyz as an urban base, the wolf in the Muotathal, modern constitution (2010).
+Central Switzerland test case: Ausserschwyz as an urban base, wolf in the Muotathal, modern constitution (2010).
 2’000 signatures, licence hunting.

 • Cantonal popular initiative – Canton of Uri